GuyKachur/Prism/README.md

-# Refract
+# Prism

-Refract hopes to expose [primitive](https://github.com/fogleman/primitive) as a web service and allow easy uploading and manipulation of images.
+Prism hopes to expose [primitive](https://github.com/fogleman/primitive) as a web service and allow easy uploading and manipulation of images.

 ## API